YubiKey: History

 Yubico was founded in 2007 and began offering a Pilot Box for developers in November of that year.
-The original YubiKey product was shown at the annual RSA Conference in April 2008, and a more robust YubiKey II model was launched in 2009.
-Yubico's explanation of the name "YubiKey" is that it derives from the phrase "your ubiquitous key", and that "yubi" is the Japanese word for finger.

-YubiKey II and later models have two "slots" available, for storing two distinct configurations with separate AES secrets and other settings.
-When authenticating, the first slot is used by only briefly pressing the button on the device, while the second slot gets used when holding the button for 2 to 5 seconds.
+The original YubiKey product was shown at the annual RSA Conference in April 2008, and a more robust YubiKey 2.0 model was launched in 2009.
+The YubiKey 2.0 added dual "slots", for storing two distinct configurations with separate AES secrets and other settings.
+When authenticating, the first slot is used by only briefly pressing the button on the device, while the second slot is used by holding the button for 2 to 5 seconds.

 In 2010, Yubico began offering the YubiKey OATH and YubiKey RFID models.
-The YubiKey OATH added the ability to generate 6- and 8-character one-time passwords using protocols from the Initiative for Open Authentication (OATH), in addition to the 32-character passwords used by Yubico's own OTP authentication scheme.
+The YubiKey OATH added the ability to generate 6- and 8-character OATH passwords in addition to the 32-character passwords used by Yubico's own OTP scheme.
 The YubiKey RFID model included the OATH capability plus also included a MIFARE Classic 1k radio-frequency identification chip, though that was a separate device within the package that could not be configured with the normal Yubico software over a USB connection.

 Yubico announced the YubiKey Nano in February 2012, a miniaturized version of the standard YubiKey which was designed so it would fit almost entirely inside a USB port and only expose a small touch pad for the button.
 Most later models of the YubiKey have also been available in both standard and "nano" sizes.